Eight tips to accelerate your learning of Argentine Tango

 Visit Buenos Aires guided by a milonguero.

 You do not need to move to Buenos Aires.
-You can visit Buenos Aires often and go to the milongas where Tango is still lived as a culture, and also, fundamentally, take classes with excellent milonguero teachers, many of whom do not travel abroad, from whom you can receive important insights into the dance, its recent history, its philosophy and way of life.
+You can visit Buenos Aires often and go to the milongas where Tango is still lived as a culture, and also, fundamentally, take classes with excellent milonguero teachers, many of whom do not travel abroad, from whom you can receive essential insights into the dance, its history, its philosophy and way of life.

 Tango is a manifestation of what human kind can achieve.